yonghaekim/chipyard/docs/VLSI/Advanced-Usage.rst

 UPF Generation Flow
 -------------------------------
+This VLSI flow experimentally supports generating Chisel-based `UPF <https://vlsitutorials.com/upf-low-power-vlsi/>`__ files using `Chisel Aspects <https://javadoc.io/doc/edu.berkeley.cs/chisel3_2.13/latest/chisel3/aop/Aspect.html>`__.

-To generate UPF for any design, first modify the UPFInputs in generators/chipyard/src/main/scala/upf/UPFInputs.scala to fit your design power specifications.
+To generate UPF for any design, first modify the ``UPFInputs`` object in ``generators/chipyard/src/main/scala/upf/UPFInputs.scala`` to fit your design power specifications.

-This involves filling in the upfInfo list with PowerDomainInput objects representing all the power domains you want in your design, along with specifying hierarchy and domain attributes.
+This involves filling in the ``upfInfo`` list with ``PowerDomainInput`` objects representing all the power domains you want in your design, along with specifying hierarchy and domain attributes.

-The given example in UPFInputs corresponds to a dual-core Rocket config with 3 power domains (1 parent and 2 children).
+The given example in ``UPFInputs`` corresponds to a dual-core Rocket config with 3 power domains (1 parent domain with all uncore modules and 2 children corresponding to the Rocket tiles).

 To run the flow: